yehia67/documentation/utils/home.md

-# Tools and utilities are pre-built open-source projects that you can use to fast track the development of your own applications.
+# Utilities are open-source applications or programs that you can use to fast track the development of your own applications.

 [Overview](/0.1/introduction/overview.md)
 ## Find out which tools are available

 [MAM watcher](/0.1/mam-watcher/overview.md)
-## Send and receive secret messages by publishing and subscribing to an encrypted data stream called a channel
+## Send and receive secret messages by publishing and subscribing to an encrypted channel

 [One-command Tangle](/0.1/one-command-tangle/overview.md)
 ## Set up your own IOTA network by using a single Docker command